hippietrail/RetroGhidra/README.md

 - Commodore Amiga: "Hunk" executable and object file loader - identifies but does not load yet
 - CP/M .CMD command file loader
 - Sharp X68000: .X and .Z executable formats - identifies but does not load yet
-- Sinclair QL: Executable format loader - identifies but does not load yet

 # Planned
 ## Loaders